-I'm a writer now, a new career.
+I was a writer for a while, a new career.
 I was more reader than writer, but in 2010 I tried the NaNoWriMo writing challenge.
 Thirty days (November) to write a first draft of at least 50,000 words.
 I met the challenge, and repeated it for several years - five more novels.
 Kirk's Landing was published in 2013, and Return to Kirk's Landing in 2016.
 I also have written many Flash Fiction stories, inspired by several online sites that give a prompt, such as a phrase, opening line, photo, or genre, a limit of usually 800-1200 words, and less than a week to write in.
 It's a great way to practice and expand your skills, get some feedback, and see if there's a novel lurking in there.
 Here's a link to my stories .
 I recently started my own site for this, here.
 I've joined several writer related groups, I follow many writer/editor blogs, I read about writing, I dream about writing - it's my passion!

 My tromboning was limited to the Ottawa New Horizons Band, but I'm not ready to jam with friends in a pub - yet.
 My photos are here on Flickr, as Ravensview Images.
 Some of my recent photo sets are London Ontario graffiti, a local Building Trades Ball Tournament, music at my local O'Connell's pub, an Obey mural downtown, and of course House of Paint.
 I've also covered live music events such as Ottawa's Bluesfest and the Folk Festival.